iancze/iancze.github.io/content/courses/astro589/lectures/06-PSFs-and-gridding/index.md

 $$

 If we parameterized our image using \\(\mathrm{Jy} / \mathrm{arcsec}^2\\) and we integrated over \\( \mathrm{d}l\\, \mathrm{d}m\\) (both assuming they had units of arcsec), then \\(\mathcal{V}\\) must have units of Jy.
 I.e., you can think of it sort of like the flux being observed at that angular scale.
 The visibility function is complex-valued, so if you want to discuss the "power" of an image at some angular scale then you should consider \\(|\mathcal{V}|^2\\).

-### Multiple antennas

-With multiple pairs of antennas, we can build up an improved point source response, because the fringe patterns of the individual two-element interferometers add up.

-{{< figure src="building_a_beam.png" link="https://www.cv.nrao.edu/~sransom/web/Ch3.html#S7" caption="How the fringe patterns of the individual two-element interferometers in an array build up to create a beam.
-Each shaded circle represents an antenna spaced out along a 1D line.
-Credit: Essential Radio Astronomy.">}}

-In the limit of many antennas, the beam usually looks like something centralized, approximately Gaussian, but usually containing many sidelobes (hence, why radio astronomers call this a "dirty beam").

-The resolution of the beam is on the order of \\(\lambda/b\\), where \\(b\\) is the projected baseline of the longest antenna pair.
-Note that this resolution strongly depends on the relative number of baselines at long/short separations, since what you're really talking about is sensitivity at certain spatial scales.
-We'll return to this in the next lecture.
-It won't suffice to just have a single long-baseline pair of antennas if most other antenna pairs are at much shorter baselines.

 * **Slides**